aspose-barcode-cloud/aspose-barcode-cloud-dart/doc/api/GenerateApi.md

 final twoDDisplayText = twoDDisplayText_example; // String | Text that will be displayed instead of codetext in 2D barcodes.
 Used for: Aztec, Pdf417, DataMatrix, QR, MaxiCode, DotCode final textLocation = ; // CodeLocation | Specify the displaying Text Location, set to CodeLocation.None to hide CodeText.
 Default value: CodeLocation.Below. final textAlignment = ; // TextAlignment | Text alignment.
 Default value: TextAligment.Left final foregroundColor = foregroundColor_example; // String | Specify the displaying bars and content Color.
 Value: Color name from https://reference.aspose.com/drawing/net/system.drawing/color/ or ARGB value started with #.
-For example: Color.AliceBlue or #FF000000  Default value: Color.Black. final backgroundColor = backgroundColor_example; // String | Background color of the barcode image.
+For example: AliceBlue or #FF000000  Default value: Black. final backgroundColor = backgroundColor_example; // String | Background color of the barcode image.
 Value: Color name from https://reference.aspose.com/drawing/net/system.drawing/color/ or ARGB value started with #.
-For example: Color.AliceBlue or #FF000000  Default value: Color.White. final units = ; // AvailableGraphicsUnit | Common Units for all measuring in query.
+For example: AliceBlue or #FF000000  Default value: White. final units = ; // AvailableGraphicsUnit | Common Units for all measuring in query.
 Default units: pixel. final resolution = 3.4; // double | Resolution of the BarCode image.
 One value for both dimensions.
 Default value: 96 dpi. final imageHeight = 3.4; // double | Height of the barcode image in given units.
 Default units: pixel.